 Campbell has always used a student portfolio to share student progress with parents.
-In the fall of 2013, the portfolio was revamped to make it more consistent with an Expeditionary Learning model.
+In the fall of 2013, the portfolio was revamped to make it more consistent with an EL Educataion model.
 The updated student portfolio has a consistent method school-wide and follows a child from kindergarten to fifth grade.
-Students work samples which include self-portraits, writing pieces, and reflections are contributed to the portfolio.
+Students’ work samples which include self-portraits, writing pieces, and reflections are contributed to the portfolio.

 Student Led Conferences

-In keeping with the Expeditionary Learning approach, Campbell is transitioning to Student Led Conferences.
-In the spring of 2014, K/1 students will attend their own March and June conferences.
-During these conferences, students will present their portfolios to their parents.
-Students will share their goals and progress with their parents and teachers during the conference.
-This will help students to be part of the process of their learning.
-Students and teachers will receive preparation before participating in Student Led Conferences.
+In keeping with the EL Education approach, Campbell transitioned to Student Led Conferences.
+As of the spring of 2014, K/1 students attend their own March and June conferences.
+During these conferences, students present their portfolios to their parents.
+Students share their goals and progress with their parents and teachers during the conference.
+This helps students to be part of the process of their learning.
+Students and teachers receive preparation before participating in Student Led Conferences.